-- nine (9) credit hours in numerical analysis
+- nine (9) credit hours in methodologies

 - nine (9) credit hours in computer science and applications in scientific computing outside the home department (this typically includes courses in computer science, parallel algorithms, advanced computer architectures, computational fluid dynamics, or other courses in scientific computation not offered by a student’s home department)

 - an emphasis on scientific computing reflected in doctoral thesis and committee composition

 - at least one preliminary examination question related to scientific computing.